benkoo/UserKBDeployment/README.md

 ```

 Then, "change directory" (type "cd" in Command Line Prompt) to the top level directory of this project.
 On Mac, a typical CLI would be the Terminal.app.
-On Windows 10, one should use GitBash.
+On Windows 10, due to system configuration problems, one should avoid using GitBash,
+use other command line app, such as CMD or search for other Terminal-like applications.
 On Linux platforms,
 use the proper command line tool and type the following command:

 ```